ynashed/bionemo-fw-ea/docs/bionemo/lora-finetuning-esm2.md

 **Before diving in, ensure you have all [necessary prerequisites](./pre-reqs.md).
 If this is your first time using BioNeMo, we recommend following the [quickstart guide](./quickstart-fw.md) first.**

-All commands should be executed inside the BioNeMo docker container.
+All commands should be executed inside the BioNeMo Framework container.

 ## Finetune ESM2 model in BioNeMo